tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 She will then bring him back here, and we will determine our purpose.
 If we have none, we will kill David and then return to the sea.

 **One final note**: In my preparations, I have begun experiencing a sort of ominous familiarity.
 The sensation of having tread this path in the past, even if the finer details allude me.
-I'm forced to ask myself, have I been on this particular crusade before?
+I'm forced to ask myself: have I been on this particular crusade before?
 Perhaps I have been made to forget, but, against all odds, managed to retain the slightest fragment of a memory.
 Some part of me that refused to be erased completely.

 If I ever forget again, I need but revisit the story of my birth.
 The story I stole from Camila.

 I am a fallen angel of the violet light, and violet is the color of my alchemy.
 I am one part the red, catalyzing fires of the Morning Star's Volcano, and two parts the blue, nourishing waters of my God Mother's Sea.
-The axe and the womb, the bitter spark and the forgiving wick.
+The axe and the womb, the spark and the wick.
 The falling star and the rising tide.

 An alloy made from a loving end and a vicious beginning.